vanStaen/rewaer/README.md

 - Query: get data (like a GET)
-- Mutation: change data (like a POST, PUT, PATCH, DELETE) Instead of controller (handling a route), resolvers are use to resovle a type.
+- Mutation: change data (like a POST, PUT, PATCH, DELETE) Instead of controller (handling a route), resolvers are use to resolve a type.

+The error handling is a bit more complicated as with a normal REST API.
+This tutorial gives a good solution that have been implemented in this project: https://medium.com/@estrada9166/return-custom-errors-with-status-code-on-graphql-45fca360852.

 ## .ENV